 Day 3: Enjoy a visit to one of Napa Valley’s many wineries

-You can’t head to Napa Valley without a trip to one of its wineries.
+You can’t head to Napa Valley without a trip to wineries.
 Known as one of the best places in the world for producing fine wines, there are over 400 wineries in total.
 All Napa Valley wine tours offer a unique experience in a countryside beautiful setting.
 Whether you’re looking for traditional wine tasting, a behind-the-scenes tour, or a fine dining experience to complete your day out, there really is something for everyone.
 Fantesca Estate and Winery, for example, offers a private tour and tasting through their vineyards, estate, and cave, which is said to originally have been a silver mine.

 During a trip to one of Napa Valley’s wineries, discover tips for wine tasting, learn about the best grapes for making wine or take the opportunity to purchase your favorites at the end of your experience.
 Most wineries will ship to your home to make life easier for you, allowing you to enjoy the rest of your stay in this amazing part of the world.